CallumWalley/nzrse-containers/_episodes/03-bio-example-mounts.md

 > ## How about other directories in the host?
 >
-> For instance, let us inspect `$ERNZ20/_episodes`.
+> For instance, let us inspect our training project-folder: `/nesi/project/nesi99991/`.
 >
 > > ## Solution
 > >
 > > ```
-> > $ singularity exec library://ubuntu:18.04 ls $ERNZ20/_episodes
+> > $ singularity exec library://ubuntu:18.04 ls /nesi/project/nesi99991/
 > > ```
 > > {: .bash}
 > >
 > > ```
-> > ls: cannot access '/home/ubuntu/ernz20-containers/_episodes': No such file or directory
+> > ls: cannot access '/nesi/project/nesi99991/': No such file or directory
 > > ```
 > > {: .output}
 > >
-> > Host directories external to the current directory are not visible!
-How can we fix this?
+> > Typically, host directories external to the current directory are not visible!
+Though in some cases Singularity may be configured system-wide to ensure key shared storage is available by default.
+Assuming this path isn't visible in this case, how can we fix this?
 Read on...
 > {: .solution}
 {: .challenge}